eskederks/eMAGMA-tutorial/README.md

 **Notice: If you are using your own data, make sure to download the auxiliary files that correspond to the genome build of your data.

-You also need the folling files:
+You also need the following files:
 **eMAGMA Annotation files
 ***eMAGMA network files https://github.com/AngelaMinaVargas/eMAGMA-tutorial/blob/master/network_files.zip